Back to Blog

 digestion herbs

-When it comes to curing acid reflux and heartburn (Gastro-Intestinal Reflux Disorder, GERD, gastritis, etc.) – which is totally possible – the natural solutions are the best way to go.
+When it comes to finding a permanent solution to acid reflux and heartburn (Gastro-Intestinal Reflux Disorder, GERD, gastritis, etc.), natural solutions are the way to go.

 The underlying problem for most cases of GERD is that the stomach is actually UNDER-PRODUCING acid, not over-producing.